Negros Revolution

-The Negros Revolution (Himagsikang Negrense; Rebolusyong Negrense; Revolución negrense), commemorated and popularly known as the Fifth of November (Cinco de noviembre) or Negros Day (Adlaw sang Negros; Adlaw sa Negros; Día de Negros), was a political movement that in 1898 created a government on Negros Island in the Philippines, ending Spanish control of the island and paving the way for a republican government run by the Negrense natives.
+The Negros Revolution (Himagsikang Negrense; Rebolusyong Negrense; Revolución negrense), commemorated and popularly known as the Fifth of November (Cinco de noviembre) or Negros Day (Adlaw sang Negros; Adlaw sa Negros; Día de Negros) was a political movement in the Philippines that established a government on Negros Island in 1898, during the Spanish-American War, ending Spanish control of the island and paving the way for a republican government run by the Negrense natives.
 The newly established Negros Republic (Republika sg Negros; Republika sa Negros; República de Negros) lasted for approximately three months.
-American forces landed on the island unopposed on February 2, 1899, ending the island's independence.
+American forces landed unopposed on the island on February 2, 1899, ending the island's independence.
 Negros was then annexed to the Philippine Islands on 20 April 1901.

 Prelude to revolution

 It has been stipulated that the Spanish civil and religious authorities in Negros did not initially suspect that the sugar barons and traders of the island would participate in an uprising against Spain.
 The clergy in Negros had not acquired vast tracts of land, unlike their contemporaries on the island of Luzon.
 Negros had become a rich province and the local leaders were said to be "content, sharing even in many instances the social privileges of the Spanish elite."